 Histamine’s role in acid (over-)production:

-Good rules to go by if you suspect you have Rachel Cobb’s Acid Reflux Page:
+Good rules to go by if you suspect you have Acid Reflux:

 - Avoid spicy, greasy food, carbonated beverages, citrus in foods and drinks, alcohol, chocolate, peppers, broccoli, raw vegetables and caffeine (this includes non-herbal tea!)

 - Do not eat 2-3 hours before going to bed or lying down, so you will have digested and won’t have more stomach acid in your stomach.

 - Elevate the entire head of your bed – put phone books under the legs of the top of the bed.
 (Don’t just use lots of pillows, as that only cranes your HEAD, not your entire upper body, and doesn’t really help that much.)

 - Take some Gaviscon before going to bed to neutralise the acid you might still have in your stomach.

 - INSTEAD – eat whole foods, grilled veggies, baked meats, al dente cooked veggies, DRINK herbal teas (verbena, camomille, etc,) still water, Sprite or 7Up if you really need a carbonated beverage.

 - Many stomach doctors will not say that you have reflux, because they are not looking for the subtle vocal changes that even the lightest reflux can cause.
 They are looking for bleeding in your esophagus, etc… and other violent signs.
 Some people have reflux even without feeling heartburn or even noticing that they are burping up acid.
 For some singers, even the vapors of acid gas can affect their voices.
 IF you have two or more symptoms of Acid Reflux, especially dryness in the morning and unexplained hoarseness, ask your THROAT SPECIALIST if you should try something against reflux.
 You can try over-the-counter remedies and behavioral (and eating) modification and see if it makes a difference.